 Here’s a sure hit for your next party (Super Bowl, hello?) that not only satisfys a pizza craving, but it’s super impressive looking and fun to eat.
 Pull Apart Cheesy Pizza Bread is shown here with mini pepperonis, but you can switch out or add Italian sausage, black olives, green peppers… you get the idea, pizza stuff.

 This fun bundt bread is best served right out of the oven, while the cheese is still stringy.
-For the bread, use refrigerated pizza crust or for even better flavor (really), look for Immaculate Refrigerator Biscuits.
-Either way, this couldn’t be easier.
+For the bread, use refrigerated pizza crust.
+Trader Joe’s brand is fabulous with no hydrogenated anything.
 Cut up the dough into 2-inch pieces, mix all your pizza topping ingredients in with the dough and bake for under 30 minutes.

 Super cheesy-flavorful.
 Golden and toasty… isn’t the crust the best part?